Jump to Main Content

 • Taking up floor boards

-They can call again at a later date and enter your house without your permission, forcefully if necessary, to remove and impound your goods.
+They can call again at a later date and enter your house without your permission, forcefully, to remove and impound your goods.

 However, they can only seize and impound goods to cover the debt and their fees, nothing more.
 When seizing goods they must leave the premises safe.